storm-software/monorepo-template/tools/readme-templates/README.header.md

 > [!IMPORTANT] This repository, and the apps, libraries, and tools contained
 > within, is still in it's initial development phase.
 As a result, bugs and
 > issues are expected with it's usage.
 When the main development phase
-> completes, a proper release will be performed, the packages will be availible
+> completes, a proper release will be performed, the packages will be available
 > through NPM (and other distributions), and this message will be removed.
 > However, in the meantime, please feel free to report any issues you may come
 > across.